USMNT star Weston McKennie to Tottenhaml; Jesse Lingard to Newcastle

 [ MORE: How to watch Premier League in USA ]

-Apparently McKennie is admired by Tottenham’s sporting director Fabio Paratici, and Spurs have been linked with a move for the USMNT midfielder once again.
+Apparently McKennie is admired by Tottenham’s director of football Fabio Paratici, and Spurs have been linked with a move for the USMNT midfielder once again.

 As for Lingard, well, he’s a wanted man and he’s out of contract this summer as a move away from Manchester United this month seems very likely.